-We spoke with four people who used the service about their experience of the care provided.
-We also spoke with five staff members including the registered manager, three care staff and the cook.
-We used the Short Observational Framework for Inspection (SOFI).
-SOFI is a way of observing care to help us understand the experience of people who could not talk with us.
+We spoke with seven people who used the service and two visitors about their experience of the care provided.
+We spoke with three staff members including the registered manager and two care staff.
+We also spoke with one of two directors for the service.

-We looked at care records of two people and spoke with staff about their recruitment, training and support they received from management.
-We also looked at arrangements for meal provision and records relating to the management of the home, and procedures for the administration of medicines.
+We looked at care records of three people and spoke with staff about their recruitment, training and support they received.
+We also looked at records relating to the management of the home and procedures for the administration of medicines.
 We reviewed the services staffing levels and walked around the building to ensure it was clean, hygienic and a safe place for people to live.